ZainQasmi/Panasonic/README.md

 - [x] implement sort
 - [x] implement reverse sort
-- [ ] UI reflects sorting order - Given bootstrap library does NOT support Glyphicons i.e. unable to fetch icon images without use of external libraries
+- [ ] UI reflects sorting order - Given bootstrap library does NOT support Glyphicons i.e. icons/images.
+Implemented in DataTable branch WITH USE of an external library.

 - [x]  defaults to ascending order on page load

 ### 3. Implement Search